-- All sweetened beverages
+All sweetened beverages

-You can keep it low-carb at Chipotle by ordering a bowl or salad with the meat of your choice and topping it with cheese, sour cream, low-carb vegetables, and guacamole.
+You can keep it low-carb at Chipotle by ordering a keto bowl or keto salad bowl with the meat of your choice and topping it with cheese, sour cream, low-carb vegetables, and guacamole.

 If you’re really hungry, you can get double or triple the meat or cheese.
-Just be sure to stay away from the rice, beans, tortilla, and sauce that may come with these meals – even the low-carb ones.
+Just be sure to stay away from the rice, beans, tortilla, corn salsa, and sauce that may come with these meals – even the low-carb ones.

 Enjoy this post?
 Share to save for later reference!